Carer Payment (CP) carer is absent 009-06030020

 Care receiver is partner of carer

-If the care receiver is the partner of the carer and the expected length of absence will be greater than 14 nights, the couple may be entitled to an illness separated rate.
-This is because the carer and care receiver (who are partners) will be separated due to illness.
+If the care receiver is the partner of the carer and the expected length of absence will be greater than 14 nights, the couple may be entitled to the single rate of payment.
+This is because the carer and care receiver (who are partners) will be considered to be a respite care couple.
+See Customer is separated from their partner – temporarily or due to respite care.

 Carer in prison or psychiatric confinement